Carreau/ipython-wiki/IPEP-10:-kernel-side-filtering-of-display-formats.md

 Currently, there is no mechanism to determine the display capabilities of the kernel, and display formatters are all on by default in all circumstances.
-This has the undesirable effect of suggesting that library code check whether they are running in plain terminal IPython vs a Kernel in order to make decisions about registering formatters.
+This has the undesirable effect of suggesting that library code check whether they are running in plain terminal IPython vs a kernel in order to make decisions about registering formatters.

 For example, sympy [checks](https://github.com/sympy/sympy/blob/sympy-0.7.2/sympy/interactive/printing.py#L232)